sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ![Screenshot showing running of the query.](./media/running-query.png "Execution button")

 7. If you were successful, you should see an output similar to the following.
-Notice the following result set, which consists of 49 rows.
+The result set should have 49 rows.
 It is available under the **Data Output** tab.

     ![Screenshot showing Result set from the select query.](./media/select-query-result-set.PNG "Query result")